 How can you use multiple images in a single post to educate your fans and followers?
 How can they benefit from your unique experience and expertise?

-What do you think of Instagram’s addition?
+What do you think of the carousel feature on Instagram?

 Is it something you see yourself experimenting with?